nucypher/nucypher/docs/source/guides/network_node/staking_guide.rst

 Snapshots
 *********

 Taking snapshots is *enabled* by default.
-This option gives ability to be involved in DAO.
+Snapshots must be enabled to participate in the DAO.
 To stop taking snapshots:

 .. code:: bash